A Minimal-Assumption Analysis of Q-Learning with Time-Varying Policies: Numerical Simulations

 \section{Numerical Simulations}

-In this section, we present numerical simulations to verify Theorems~\ref{thm1} and~\ref{thm2}.
+In this section, we present numerical simulations.
+Importantly, the goal is not to demonstrate the empirical success of Q-learning, which has already been extensively validated in the literature, but rather to verify Theorems~\ref{thm1} and~\ref{thm2}.
 Specifically, we demonstrate that Q-learning with on-policy sampling converges more slowly compared to off-policy sampling.
 On the other hand, the learning policies in Q-learning with on-policy sampling also converge to an optimal one, which serves as an advantage compared to off-policy Q-learning.